 Paul Klee and B.R.
 Eyuboglu: A Comparison of Ideas on Creativity and Art Education.

-2021 Featured artwork in New Plains Review, University of Central Oklahoma, North America.
+2021 Featured illustration in New Plains Review, University of Central Oklahoma, North America.

 2021 Light and Memory: Journal of Storytelling Scholarship and Art Organisation, Co-founder.